-Chronic pain can be caused by things like arthritis, tumors, or other problems with other internal organs, including those linked to the digestive system.
+Chronic pain can be caused by arthritis, tumors, or other problems with other internal organs, including those linked to the digestive system.

-Greyhounds can be especially sensitive to being touched while sleeping, resulting in them exhibiting aggressive behavior.
-A crate was often your greyhound’s first ‘safe space’ and can prevent unnecessary sleep disturbance.
+Greyhounds can be especially sensitive to being touched while sleeping, exhibiting aggressive behavior.
+A crate is often your greyhound’s first safe space and can prevent unnecessary sleep disturbance.

 If you designate your greyhound a sleeping area, ensure it has soft padding to keep its boney joints as comfortable as possible.

 How You Can Help Your Greyhound Stay Calm